-The HEC-RAS ineffective area option is used to restrict the effective flow area of Cross Section 3 until the flow overtops the roadway.
+The HECRAS ineffective area option is used to restrict the effective flow area of Cross Section 3 until the flow overtops the roadway.
 The ineffective flow area is used to represent the correct amount of active flow area just upstream of the structure.
 Because the flow is contracting rapidly as it enters the gate openings, the active flow area at Section 3 is generally wider than the width of the gates.
 The width of the active flow area will depend upon how far upstream Cross Section 3 is placed from the structure.
 In general, a reasonable assumption would be to assume a 1:1 contraction rate over this short distance.
-Figure 8-5 illustrates Cross Section 3 for a typical model, including the embankment profile and the gated spillways.
-On Figure 8-5, the channel bank locations are indicated by small circles, and the stations and elevations of ineffective areas are indicated by triangles.
+The figure below illustrates Cross Section 3 for a typical model, including the embankment profile and the gated spillways.
+On the figure below, the channel bank locations are indicated by small circles, and the stations and elevations of ineffective areas are indicated by